 |December 12, 2013||

-ASGC agrees to include release time in new Annual Planning document
+ASGC agrees to include impact of faculty reassigned time in new Annual Planning document